What’s better than watching your favorite sport in person? Watching it in person abroad.

 Check out seven of the best places for sports fanatics to study abroad.

 People all over the globe consider Lionel Messi the best soccer player in the world.
-Not only is he the five-time World Player of the Year, he’s from Argentina.
+Not only is he the five-time Best FIFA Men's Player, he’s from Argentina.

 Soccer isn’t all you’ll experience when you study abroad in Argentina.
 This Latin American country is big into rugby and tennis, and has been named the World Polo Champion more times than any other country!